 “History of Greek

 Typography" stands a step above other books on the history of Greek

 extremely rare- and its straightforward and clear exposition.

 This work, profusely illustrated, not only addresses the

 Hellenic scholar, but also the modern writer, typographer, historian,

 graphic designer, printer, publisher and font developer.
 For more

 detailed information click here or

 the image below.

-PALEOGRAPHIC FONTS FOR
+FONTS FOR LATIN

 A similar font collection for Latin

 elegans, capitalis rustica, uncialis, semiuncialis, cursiva romana

 antiqua, merovingia, insularis majuscula, insularis minuscula,

 visigothica, beneventana, carolina minuscula, gothica textura

 prescissa, gothica textura quadrata, gothica rotunda, gothica bastarda,

 gothica notularis and

 humanistica antiqua) is also available.
 For more

 detailed information press here or click

 If you wish to use a specialized multilingual

 Unicode font specifically designed for classical languages (classical

 you will find further information about the Unicode system and the wide

 coverage and capabilities of this large Unicode font.